 The international airports of Toronto, Montréal, Québec City, Moncton and Halifax are all gateways to a holiday in Bas-Saint-Laurent, either through a connecting flight to a regional airport or in combination with another means of transportation (train, boat, motor coach, car, etc.).
 Some local airports also offer chartered flights.
 The closest regional airport is found in Mont-Joli.

-To get to Bas-Saint-Laurent from Montréal or Québec City, take Highway 20 and/or Route 132.
+To get to Bas-Saint-Laurent from Montréal or Québec City by car, take Highway 20 and/or Route 132.

 In the winter, roads may be closed during snowstorms.
 Call 511 at any time or visit the Transports Québec website to check road conditions.
 You can also find out about road works in the region.